amatherne/tiy_assignments/blog_posts/5th_post/5th.md

 #"Safe"#

+You're going to have to bear with me; there is a point to all this.

+###Tag!
+You're "It"!###

 I've got a decently creative mind and, on occasion, an intellegent one.
 My roadblocks come from not knowing the dialogue and tools needed to create my works.
 I've spent almost all of the last 20 years practicing, writing, and performing music.
 I'm accustomed to the creative process there.
 I've learned a vast array of the expected and rather common musical ideas (Rhythms, keys, chords, techniques, styles, genres, subgenres, effects, recording styles, instrumentation, tunings, tempos, layering, sampling, and that ridicuous tool of a tool: Auto-tune.
 To name a few.)

 My point here, is that I've found and taken the time to understand these tools.
 To understand these concepts, theories, and rules.
-And I've done it for one purpose: *To learn how to bend and break them.* What I really enjoy in any kind of art is the ability of its creator to blend the expected with the abnormal.
+And I've done it for one purpose: **To learn how to bend and break them.** What I really enjoy in any kind of art is the ability of its creator to blend the expected with the abnormal.
 Especially if the abnormal is difficult to spot at first.

-##Subtlety.##
+###Subtlety.###

 (Feel free here to replace "music" with whatever your preferred form of art may be, along with that art's particular terminology.)